 Greenfield-Central High School is fully accredited by the Indiana Department of Education, for grades nine through twelve.
 The Greenfield-Central Community School Corporation is committed to equal opportunity.
-All courses, student activities, educational services, programs, instruction, and facilities will not be denied to anyone in the school corporation on the basis of race, sex, disability, or national origin, including limited English proficiency.
+All courses, student activities, educational services, programs, instruction, and facilities will not be denied to anyone in the school corporation on the basis of any legally-protected class (and/or immutable characteristic).